Outside Call Format

 Consult the Phenotypes List for a complete list of named alleles, phenotypes and activity scores.

-Do not prefix allele names with the gene symbol in the second field (e.g. CYP2C9*1/CYP2C9*3).
+Prefixing allele names with the gene symbol in the second field (e.g. CYP2C9*1/CYP2C9*3) is not necessary.
 The gene is specified in the first field so repeating it in second field is not necessary.
+Prefixed gene symbols will be stripped from the allele names.

 If there is an outside call for a gene that also has data from the VCF, the outside call will trump the VCF data.